zzalscv2/FFEA/doc/2-UserManual/2-Restarts.md

 There is a last rule that applies.
 Values for files ` checkpoint_out ` and ` checkpoint_in ` must differ.
-Therefore, if in the previous run ` checkpoint_out ` was not specified we recommed to rename the old ` checkpoint_out ` file with its default name to something else and then use it as ` checkpoint_in `.
+Therefore, if in the previous run ` checkpoint_out ` was not specified we recommend to rename the old ` checkpoint_out ` file with its default name to something else and then use it as ` checkpoint_in `.